-engine offers different types of Protein Macroarrays.
+engine offers different types of Protein Arrays.
 The corresponding cDNA expression libraries were validated and advanced based on more than fifteen years of experience in the field.

 The UniPEx protein expression library consists of 2 Arrays representing clones in 2 different modified vectors.
 In total, more than 100,000 sequenced clones from different protein expression libraries (human fetal brain, T-cells, lung) were analysed in depth for their coding potential.
-After in-frame analysis only clones with a confirmed in-frame ORF were selected and redundancy with respect to clones per gene was minimized to less than 3 fold.
+After in-frame analysis only clones with a confirmed in-frame ORF were selected and redundancy with respect to clones per gene was minimized (< 3 fold).
 In total, 15,456 UniPEx clones represent 7,390 distinct human proteins.

 Custom-made engine Protein Arrays

 can be generated from subsets of these libraries in the range of 400 to 13.000 clones spotted in duplicates.